Collaborate on a shared Pages document on iPad

 Follow someone’s edits: Tap the colored dot next to the person’s name.
 If you don’t see a colored dot, the person has the document open but isn’t actively participating.

-Hide or show activity (colored cursors or selections): Tap , then turn Collaboration Activity off or on.
+Hide or show activity (colored cursors or selections): Tap , tap Settings, then turn Collaboration Activity off or on.

-Resolve conflicts: If you’re the document owner and there are conflicts, you see a dialog.
+Resolve conflicts: If there are conflicts, you see a dialog.
 Choose the version you want to keep; if you keep more than one, the most recent remains the shared version.

 Opt out of a shared document